kritzcreek/purescript-matrices/docs/Matrix.md

 ```

 Applies the given function to the element at column, row or returns Nothing
-if the index was out of bounds
+if the index was out of bounds.

 #### `getRow`